elixit/note-taker/README.md

 ## Description

 - The goal of this project is to connect the already made front to the back (the back end must be created).
-I had to figure out a way for each note to generate a unique id.
+Each note that the user inputs, has a unique id.
+The notes will be saved to the JSON file.
+Routes were created to get the functionality of the HTML pages provided with the APIs.
+The server.js was created to host the page to heroku.

 ## Table of contents